compie67/ossn-Fediverse/README.md

 With your help, i make more cool modules https://buy.stripe.com/6oE6pS1V2eie0p27ss

+Please help me with the VPS.
+**
+Sources for the Fediverse Integration:
+WordPress Fediverse Plugin:
+Inspired by WordPress plugins that allow integration with federated networks, providing seamless content sharing.

+ActivityPub:
+A decentralized social networking protocol used for federating social platforms.
+It enables servers to share content, posts, and user data in a decentralized manner across various networks (e.g., Mastodon, Pleroma).

+WebFinger:
+A protocol used to retrieve account information in a decentralized manner.
+It helps in identifying users across federated networks.

+Fediverse Libraries and Documentation:
+Various resources like the ActivityPub specification and Fediverse documentation guide the development of decentralized social applications.

+Open Source Examples:
+There are many open-source implementations that provide a starting point for building Fediverse-compatible platforms, including examples from platforms like Mastodon and Pleroma.

+It’s been a fun journey working with these tools and concepts, experimenting with decentralized technologies, and finding creative ways to connect different networks in a privacy-conscious manner.
+The integration has allowed for an exciting new direction in developing federated social networks.
+**

 🇳🇱 FediverseBridge voor OSSN – Uitleg
 FediverseBridge is een OSSN-module die gebruikers van jouw sociale netwerk (zoals nlsociaal.nl) koppelt aan het bredere Fediverse – het gedecentraliseerde netwerk van Mastodon, Friendica, Pleroma en meer.